Mesopotamian Arabic: Dialects

 Baghdadi Arabic is Iraq's de facto national vernacular, as about half of the population speaks it as a mother tongue, and most other Iraqis understand it.
 It is spreading to northern cities as well.
 Other Arabic speakers cannot easily understand Moslawi and Baghdadi.
 The Iraqi dialect is notable for its diversity and its general closeness to Modern Standard Arabic (MSA), with Iraqis often capable of pronouncing classical Arabic with proper phonetics.

 Qeltu Dialect

 Mesopotamian Arabic varies depending on the region.
 In the north, Qeltu Arabic is sometimes simply as Moslawi after the city of Mosul.
 This variety closely resembles Modern Standard Arabic in its pronunciation of the letter qaf.
 Most Iraqis pronounce the qaf as a voiced velar plosive /g/, similar to the Egyptian "g".
-For example, in southern Iraq, the word قال "he said" is pronounced //ga:l//.
+For example, in southern Iraq, the word قال "he said" is pronounced //gaːl// [ɡɑːl].
 In contrast, qeltu speakers pronounce it with a /q/.

 As you travel south from Mosul, the dialect begins to shift toward a Bedouin-influenced variety, especially in towns like Baiji, Sharqat, al-Alam, and al-Duluiya in Saladin Governorate.
 However, in Tikrit and al-Dour, the dialect remains closer to the Moslawi variety.